xDraga1337/pi-power-button/README.md

-# pi-power-button
+a script to shutdown or restart your pi with a power button

-script to shutdown or restart your pi with a power button
+run it by typing sudo python3 power_button.py